How to Get Started with Sentry Error Tracking

 Run the Page

-Once you run the page which has the Sentry.io code, you should start seeing some data at the sentry.io account.
-You can modify the environment as above to set to different environments of the data.
+Once you run the page that includes the Sentry.io code, you should start seeing some data in your Sentry.io account.
+You can modify the environment setting as shown above to separate data by different environments.